Sandy White Hawk: Early and personal life

 White Hawk was born in South Dakota on the Rosebud Indian Reservation, the third of nine children.
-In 1955, at 18 months of age, she was adopted by white missionary couple.
+In 1955, at 18 months of age, she was adopted by a white missionary couple.
 In her memoir, A Child Of The Indian Race, she recalls being forcefully removed from her birth parents and being put into a red pickup truck by a social worker.
 On her adoption papers she was listed as "a child of the Indian race".
 White Hawk was abused by her adoptive mother, and both of her adoptive parents addressed her Native identity as "something to be despised, not celebrated".
 At age four, White Hawk and her adoptive parents moved to 400 miles from her birthplace, to Wisconsin.

 White Hawk continued to struggle into her teenage years, beginning to drink and to do drugs.
 In the 1976, she gave birth to a daughter, Dyani White Hawk.
 Beginning in 1980, she entered recovery and got sober.
 On May 3, 1982, White Hawk and John Reynolds had a son, John Asher Reynolds.
 John dedicated his life to Dakota language preservation and land management, and died on October 20, 2024, at age 42.

 In 1988, she returned home to the Rosebud Sioux Reservation in South Dakota, and to her people, the Sicangu Lakota.
 White Hawk shared, "When I first went home, my family actually said to me, ‘welcome home.’
 My uncles sat me down and told me who I am".

 White Hawk was given the Lakota name Chokta Najinn Winyan (Stands in the Center Woman).
 As of 2023, she lives in Shakopee, Minnesota with her daughter.